The all new 2021 Giant TCR Range

 TCR Advanced Pro

 The Advanced Pro range is a more budget-friendly series that still incorporates a brand new frame with all the new aero benefits.
+Each Advanced Pro comes with Giant's carbon wheelset so they really do provide excellent value for money.
 It's also available in disc and rim options

 TCR Advanced Pro 0 Disc